What is a SPLOST?

 A county-wide 1¢, voter-approved "Special Purpose Local Option Sales Tax" for a specific time that local governments can use to fund specific capital projects.

-How would SPLOST funds be shared?
+How will SPLOST funds be shared?

-Fayette County and the municipalities of Brooks, Fayetteville, Peachtree City, and Tyrone would share the SPLOST proceeds based on population.
+Fayette County and the municipalities of Brooks, Fayetteville, Peachtree City, and Tyrone share the SPLOST proceeds based on population.
 An intergovernmental agreement splits the estimated tax revenue as follows:

 |Fayette County||$ 64,646,530|